Rating: 5.00 / 5 Based on 7 reviews

 As we've shown before, video and media content is significant in today's world.
 However, to get video content accessible to a target audience and to build a subscription-based streaming app, you'll need these ten features in your mobile application:

 Complicated registration and account setup can discourage willing subscribers from signing up.
 Ensure your app’s registration process is seamless, painless, and quick.
 Leverage social media integrations to entice more people to register.
-You can use this step to gather personal preferences, which will help you provide personalized experiences.
+This step can help you gather personal preferences and provide personalized experiences.
 The trick is not to be too pushy or annoying.
 On social media, use a simplified account creation and registration process with logging in to the app.

 Streaming apps work with profiles like social networks.
 These profiles work independently for each user, so each user has their playback history, ratings, and likes; based on this information, the platform's algorithm establishes recommendations.
 Don’t underestimate the power of personalized experiences.
 Implement user profiling for more accurate content recommendations.
 Ideally, you should allow users to personalize their profiles based on their preferences.